Concordium/concordium-ledger-app/governance-app/doc/ins_update_time_parameters.md

 3. **Reward Period Length**: Shows the reward period length.
 4. **Mint rate**: Shows the mint rate.
 5. **Sign/Decline**: User can approve or reject the transaction.

-## Display Format

-The Ledger will display the following information to the user:

-- **Update type**: The human-readable update type (always shown after the review screen).
-- **Reward Period Length**: The reward period length in milliseconds.
-- **Mint rate**: The mint rate as a formatted string.